Code-Institute-Submissions/Dark-Luna/README.md

 - Add your Heroku app URL to ALLOWED_HOSTS in the settings.py file.

 - You can connect Heroku to GitHub to automatically deploy each time you push to GitHub.
+But be aware that if you use AWS to host your static and media files, automatic deployment may result in being billed if you are on a free account.

 To do so, from the Heroku dashboard follow the steps: